 Over the duration of our Plan, we will learn from and amplify the creative direction and health and wellness priorities of First Nations in BC.
-This will include supporting training and access to relevant health and wellness data, and focusing on partnerships that have impact in areas important to First Nations.
+This will include supporting training and access to relevant health and wellness data, and focusing on partnerships that have impact in areas important to First Nations in BC.
 We will follow the wisdom of First Nations on how best to share innovations and new approaches, celebrating the health and wellness initiatives happening in communities and Nations.

-Work towards this goal is intended to further embed First Nations data governance principles such as OCAP® into the health system, offering First Nations better access to - and greater control over - health and wellness data.
+Work towards this goal is intended to further embed First Nations data governance principles such as ownership, control, access, and possession (OCAP®) into the health system, offering First Nations better access to - and greater control over - health and wellness data.
 Innovative partnerships with post-secondary institutions and other system partners will also be a focus.